swcarpentry/python-novice-inflammation/_episodes/10-defensive.md

 > ## Rounding data
 >
 > The following function takes an array and rounds the data up, down
-> or to the nearest integer
+> or to the nearest integer.
 >
 > ~~~
 > def round_to_integer(data, method):